Lowland Game Shooting Study

 The study was undertaken by the Institute of Terrestrial Ecology (ITE, now the Centre for Ecology and Hydrology) under contract to the British Association for Shooting and Conservation (BASC).
 The project steering group comprised BASC, ITE and English Nature.

 The first element assessed land cover and woodland habitats, comparing areas managed for game with areas not so managed.
-Data were analysed from the latest ITE Countryside Survey (1990), a national survey of land cover and vegetation based on sampled 1 km squares.
+Data was analysed from the latest ITE Countryside Survey (1990), a national survey of land cover and vegetation based on sampled 1 km squares.

 The second element studies the history of woodlands within a subsample of these squares.
 Maps were used that went back over a century, supplemented by discussions with landowners and managers.